 The Blackstone Group - BX Buckeye Partners LP - BPL Constellation Energy Partners LP - CEP Genesis Energy LP - GEL Kinder Morgan Energy Partners LP - KMP ONEOK Partners LP - OKS Plains All American Pipeline LP - PAA Sunoco Logistics Partners LP - SXL Terra Nitrogen Co LP - TNH Williams Pipeline Partners LP- WMZ

-The National Association of Publicly-Traded Partnerships provides excellent resources for finding out which states a particular MLP operates in before making an investment.
-You can also identify which MLPs operate in your state of residence.
-Click on the map to the right for a link to their website.
+The National Association of Publicly-Traded Partnerships formerly provided excellent resources for finding out which states a particular MLP operates in before making an investment.
+This organization was replaced by the Master Limited Partnership Association and state-by-state information is no longer available on their public website.

-Click on the PDF icon for a list of all the states with operations for each MLP.
+Click on the PDF icon for a list of all the states with operations for various MLP's in 2010.

 The states that do not impose an individual income tax are: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.